ibm-cloud-docs/openwhisk/prep.md

 ### Deploying an action with a custom Docker image
 {: #prep_deploy_action_custom_docker_image}

 When you create your {{site.data.keyword.openwhisk_short}} action, you can combine your app file with a public Docker image to create a custom runtime environment.
-The action will be invoked with the Docker image.
+The action is invoked with the Docker image.

 Run the `action create` command and include the `--docker` flag to specify a Docker image for your app to use.